TRUMP NATIONAL DORAL MIAMI (305-592-2000)

 This is a fine layout, with excellent conditioning from tee to green, and will require a concentrated effort to score well.
 It is also quite beautiful with

 numerous palms and abundant tropical foliage.
-The Blue Monster is one of 5 championship courses at the Doral Golf Resort and Spa.
+The Blue Monster is one of 5 championship courses at the Trump National Doral Miami.
 Upscale

 accommodations and resort amenities including a full service spa, swimming pools, workout facilities, and fine and casual dining are available on the 650

 landscaped acres.
 A double ended driving range and 3 putting greens, a sprawling and well-stocked pro shop, as well as the John McLean Golf School are